 Angiostrongyliasis has been associated with the consumption of the intermediate hosts of the Angiostrongylus cantonensis species.
 Local cases should be reported to public health to decrease further consumption of infected intermediate hosts and to contain the source.
 It is essential to raise public awareness of the undercooked consumption of crabs, snails, slugs, prawns.

 Since the risk of infection occurs from the ingestion of the vectors, then the ingestion of raw snails/slugs, crabs, shrimp should be avoided.
 Additionally, there can be accidental inclusion of the raw snail slug in uncooked foods such as salads.
 Care should be taken in food preparation and careful handwashing.

 A high index of clinical suspicion is most important in making the diagnosis of Angiostrongylus meningitis.
 The possible clinical exposure especially travels to endemic areas, followed by acute or subacute meningitis should raise suspicion.
 The presence of blood or CSF eosinophilia should point to the diagnosis.

 Enhancing Healthcare Team Outcomes

 To improve patient safety and outcome, integrated care by the healthcare team is very important.
-In order to make the correct diagnosis early to improve the prognosis, it requires a high index of suspicion by the managing physician and the neurologist.
+In order to make the correct diagnosis early to improve the prognosis, it requires a high index of suspicion by the managing provider and the neurologist.
 The infectious disease specialist may be able to provide a good list of differential diagnoses giving the clinical, blood, CSF, and imaging findings.
 They are also able to recommend the best diagnostic approaches and treatments.
 Finally, the nurses and therapists are the ones to help improve the outcome of the patients.
 This team approach is especially important, given the fact that Angiostrongylus meningitis is rare among developed nations.